R-36M-2 Voevoda ICBM

-The most powerful version in the R-36M family of rockets was designated in the secret Soviet documentation as R-36M-2 and also known under its military name RS-20V Voevoda (an archaic Russian word for "military chief").
+The most powerful version in the R-36M family of rockets was designated in the secret Soviet documentation as R-36M-2 and also known under its military name RS-20V Voevoda (an archaic Russian word for "military chief") or Satan in the West.
 This truly monstrous rocket could carry 10 half-megaton warheads up to 11,000 kilometers, where each could strike within 500 meters of its intended target.
 According to some reports, the missile of this type could carry between 14 and 19 warheads and even as many as 20.

 The R-36M-2 had been under development since June 1979.
 In March 1982, KB Energomash completed a preliminary design of the RD-274 engine, which would power the first stage of the missile.